JJPelk/Health-and-Fitness-Club-Management-System/README.txt

 2. Navigate to the cloned directory.

-3. Install the required dependencies using pip
+3. Install the required dependencies using npm

 npm install